alteyth/UniPGenius/README.md

 ## Contributors

-The bot was a project for the Software Engineering exam at the Università of Perugia.
+The bot was a project for the Software Engineering exam at the University of Perugia.

 - **alteyth** - [Github](https://github.com/alteyth)
 - **suiigyoza** - [Github](https://github.com/suiigyoza)